Lopseg/Jsdir/README.md

-# Jspathextractor
+# Jsdir

-Jspathextractor is an Burp Suite extension that extract hidden url paths from js files, beautify it and save for futher/better reading.
+Jsdir is an Burp Suite extension that extract hidden url paths from js files, beautify it and save for futher/better reading.

 The extracted paths are printed on Burp Suite.